ComicBit/aem-dispatcher-experiments/docs/Local-Dispatcher-macOS.md

 To [avoid issues](https://helpx.adobe.com/experience-manager/kt/platform-repository/using/dispatcher-macos-technical-video-setup.html) with using the dispatcher module on the Apache version included with macOS, Install Apache 2.4 with [Homebrew](https://brew.sh/):

+### M1 If you have an M1 Machine you should refer to this document:

     brew install httpd

 Ensure the version you installed is available via `httpd`: